MarcoGorelli/polars-plugins-tutorial/docs/lists_in_lists_out.md

 - `IdxCa`
 - `IDX_DTYPE`

-These are either `u32` or `u64`, depending on your platform, and are what Polars generally uses for counting-related operations.
+`IdxSize` is either `u32` or `u64`, depending on your platform, and are what Polars generally uses for counting-related operations. `IdxCa` is the associated `ChunkedArray`, and `IDX_DTYPE` the associated Polars dtype.

-  [Lists at last]: ../lists/
+  [Weighted-mean watchers]: ../lists/
+  [How to STRING something together]: ../stringify/